-As of June 30, 2018, we had cash, cash equivalents and investments totaling \$50.1 million compared to \$60.5 million as of December 31, 2017.
+As of September 30, 2018, we had cash, cash equivalents and investments totaling \$63.6 million compared to \$60.5 million as of December 31, 2017.
 The decrease was primarily due to cash required to fund our continuing operations, as we continue our research and development and pre-commercialization activities and support Grünenthal's European sales of Zalviso.
-We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the third quarter of 2019.
-However, our expectations may change depending on a number of factors including any changes or delays in the NDA resubmission of Zalviso and the FDA approval process for DSUVIA and Zalviso.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the fourth quarter of 2019.
+However, our expectations may change depending on a number of factors including our expenditures related to the preparation for the United States commercial launch of DSUVIA, any changes or delays in the NDA resubmission of Zalviso and the FDA approval process for Zalviso.
 Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
 Additional capital may not be available on terms acceptable to us, or at all.
 If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.

 On July 16, 2018, we completed an underwritten public offering of 7,272,727 shares of common stock, at a price of \$2.75 per share to the public.
-The total gross proceeds of this offering were approximately \$20.0 million with estimated net proceeds to us of \$18.7 million after deducting underwriting discounts and commissions and other estimated expenses payable by us.
-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 1,090,909 shares of our common stock at the public offering price of \$2.75 per share, less underwriting discounts and commissions.
+On August 7, 2018, the underwriters exercised in full their option to purchase an additional 1,090,909 shares of common stock at the public offering price of \$2.75 per share, less underwriting discounts and commissions.
+The total gross proceeds from this offering of an aggregate 8,363,636 shares were approximately \$23.0 million with net proceeds to us of \$21.7 million after deducting the underwriting discounts and other offering expenses payable by us.

-On June 21, 2016, we entered into a Controlled Equity Offering SM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which AcelRx may offer and sell, from time to time through Cantor, shares of the Company's common stock, or the Common Stock, having an aggregate offering price of up to \$40.0 million.
-During the six months ended June 30, 2018, we issued and sold an aggregate of 2.3 million shares of common stock pursuant to the Sales Agreement, for which we received net proceeds of approximately \$7.4 million, after deducting commissions, fees and expenses of \$0.2 million.
-As of June 30, 2018, we had issued and sold an aggregate of 7.7 million shares of common stock pursuant to the Sales Agreement, for which we had received net proceeds of approximately \$23.1 million, after deducting commissions, fees and expenses of \$0.7 million.
+On June 21, 2016, we entered into a Controlled Equity OfferingSM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which AcelRx may offer and sell, from time to time through Cantor, shares of the Company's common stock, or the Common Stock, having an aggregate offering price of up to \$40.0 million.
+During the nine months ended September 30, 2018, we issued and sold an aggregate of 2.3 million shares of common stock pursuant to the Sales Agreement, for which we received net proceeds of approximately \$7.4 million, after deducting commissions, fees and expenses of \$0.2 million.
+As of September 30, 2018, we had issued and sold an aggregate of 7.7 million shares of common stock pursuant to the Sales Agreement, for which we had received net proceeds of approximately \$23.1 million, after deducting commissions, fees and expenses of \$0.7 million.

 On September 18, 2015, we sold a portion of the expected royalty stream and commercial milestone payments from the European sales of Zalviso by Grünenthal to PDL.
-The total liability related to sale of future royalties to PDL as of June 30, 2018 was \$89.3 million.
+The total liability related to sale of future royalties to PDL as of September 30, 2018 was \$92.1 million.